A negative pregnancy test is much more common than a positive one, so could you still be pregnant? Find out what can cause a negative pregnancy test.

 This happens when hCG levels are unusually high.
 Why?
 A normal hCG test works by surrounding the hCG molecules with antibodies.
 The hook effect happens when the hCG levels are so high—like in a pregnancy with multiples—that the hormone saturates the antibodies and they don’t form around the hCG.
 Thus, you’ll get a negative pregnancy test, despite being pregnant—with twins!

 Your pregnancy isn’t viable

-I know firsthand how devastating miscarriage can be.
-But sadly, 10 to 20 percent of pregnancies end in early miscarriage.
+Sadly, 10 to 20 percent of pregnancies end in early miscarriage.
 If you are far enough along, but still get a negative pregnancy test, there’s a chance there’s a complication with the pregnancy.
 This happens during:

 - An ectopic pregnancy: With an ectopic pregnancy, the fertilized egg plants itself in the fallopian tube rather than the uterus.
 You’re technically pregnant, but because the egg implanted in the wrong location, it won’t register on an at-home pregnancy test.
 Unfortunately, it’s not possible to carry an ectopic pregnancy to term and could lead to serious internal bleeding if not treated.
 Call your healthcare provider right away if you suspect you have one.

 - Gestational trophoblastic disease (GTD) or molar pregnancy: Caused by a fertilization error, a (GTD) or molar pregnancy causes the rapid growth of abnormal tissue.
 It rarely involves a developing embryo, but your body does begin to produce hCG.
 This leads to a false positive on a pregnancy test.